-The WB is the result of the central government budget.
+The working balance is the result of the central government budget.
 Regulations of the central government budget are in the Form of Government chapter 9, 1-10§§.
 Additional regulations are in the Budget Act (SFS 2011:203, amended SFS 2014:866).
-According to the regulation some transactions in financial assets could be recorded in the WB, i.e. lending, repayments, equity sales/buying, super dividends, capital injections.
+According to the regulation some transactions in financial assets could be recorded in the working balance, i.e. lending, repayments, equity sales/buying, super dividends, capital injections.

-Financial transactions in WB are borrowing government debt (issue central government bonds and treasury bills).
+Financial transactions in working balance are borrowing government debt (issue central government bonds and treasury bills).